Roberta 'Bobbie' Flaherty, NACADA Executive Director

 Task 4: Identify Native American institutions and invite, encourage, support involvement.

 Cite this article using APA style as: Flaherty, R. (2003, September).
 From the executive office.
-Academic Advising Today, 26(3).
-Retrieved from [insert url here]
+Academic Advising Today, 26(3). [insert url here]